Pavillon du Roi

-The Pavillon du Roi (/fr/) was a tower-like structure built in the mid-16th century at the southern end of the Lescot Wing of the Louvre Palace.
+The Pavillon du Roi (/fr/; lit.
+'Pavilion of the King') was a tower-like structure built in the mid-16th century at the southern end of the Lescot Wing of the Louvre Palace.
 On its main floor (piano nobile) was the primary apartment of the king of France.
 The pavilion served as a major emblem of the French monarchy for more than a century, and its design had seminal influence.
 From the 17th century, however, it gradually lost its visual and symbolic prominence.
 In the early 1640s, it was eclipsed by the slightly larger and more ornate Pavillon de l'Horloge; in the late 1660s, its main southern façade was hidden behind new structures; and in the early 19th century, its upper level was demolished and its interior arrangements were entirely remodeled.